III B Society

 b4,8) Political are eg independence, participation, tolerance, integration, legal status, majority-minority

-status, privileges, class formation, horizontal-vertical mobility and health-safety rules.
+status, privileges, class formation, horizontal-vertical mobility and health-safety regulations.

-b4,9) Foreign exchanges are eg bilingualism, travel, foreign jobs, migration and asylum.
+b4,9) Foreign exchanges are eg bilingualism, international communication, travel and foreign jobs.

 3b5) Inhibiting factors

-formation control by eg exploitation, subjugation, strangulation, resettlement, expulsion and violence.
+b5,2,1) Despotism by eg formation control like strangulation, resettlement, expulsion and murder.

 3c) Man - man relations